IBM/node-red-app/defaults/README.md

-To push an instance of this boilerplate with a predefined set of flows, place the flows in a file called `flow.json` within this directory.
-If your flow has a corresponding credentials file, call that `flow_cred.json`.
+The `flow.json` file contains predefined flows for your deployment.
+If your flow has a corresponding credentials file, put them in a corresponding file named `flow_cred.json`.

+The `code-engine-package.json` defines what the contents of the `package.json` in the `.node-red` directory will be initialized with for Code Engine deployment.